DatasciencewithSai/Experimentation_guide/README.md

 # Experimentation_guide

+Objective:
 This is the complete guide for controlled and uncontrolled experimentation.
-It includes resources required for experimentation
+It includes resources required for experimentation.
+Purpose of the document is to put together all resources and information related to Randomized Controlled Experiments(A/B tests) and Quasi Experiments/ Natural Experiments (When Randomization is not posible).
+This should serve as guide for experimentation and will evolve over the time with resources.
+Topics should cover all the way from technical to business questions related to experimentation.
+Includes all the information I have gathered over the years.
+It covers Statistical concepts behind experiments and technical tools for execution and implementation.
+Resources from industry experts and research in the field of experimentation.

 Types of Experimentation:
 1. Randomized Controlled Experiments(A/B tests)
 2. Quasi Experiments/ Natural Experiments (When Randomization is not posible)

+Application of Randomized Controlled Experiments(A/B Tests)
+1. Website Development
+  a.
+Ecommerce Product development
+  b.
+Feature launch
+2. Digital Operations
+  a.
+Webpage Content
+  b.
+Onsite Promotions
+  c.
+Content aesthetics, positioning

+Application of Quasi or Natural experiments
+1. Retail store level experiments
+2. Marketing DMA level experiments
+3. Customer level experiments

 Complete Guide to A/B Testing